You’ve heard of IQ. Maybe even taken a test or two.

 In this blog, we’ll unpack:

-• What emotional intelligence really means
+- What emotional intelligence really means

-• Why it matters more than you think
+- Why it matters more than you think

-• Signs you might already have it
+- Signs you might already have it

-• And a quick self-check to reflect on your emotional strengths
+- And a quick self-check to reflect on your emotional strengths

-So… What Is Emotional Intelligence?
+🔍 Quick Answer: What Is Emotional Intelligence?

-Emotional Intelligence (EQ) is your ability to:
+Emotional intelligence (EQ) is your ability to:

-2. Handle them — especially under stress
+- Control reactions under stress

-It’s the difference between reacting and responding.
+It’s the difference between reacting instantly and responding thoughtfully.

 Psychologist Daniel Goleman (who popularized EQ) broke it down into 5 Core Components:

-1. Self-Awareness – Can you name what you feel and why?
+- Self-Awareness – Can you name what you feel and why?

-2. Self-Regulation – Can you manage emotions in real time?
+- Self-Regulation – Can you manage emotions in real time?

-3. Motivation – Can you keep going even when things are tough?
+- Motivation – Can you keep going even when things are tough?

-4. Empathy – Can you understand how others might feel?
+- Empathy – Can you understand how others might feel?

-5. Social Skills – Can you communicate clearly and connect meaningfully?
+- Social Skills – Can you communicate clearly and connect meaningfully?

-💡Fact: According to Psychology Today, emotional intelligence involves the ability to recognize, understand, and manage both your own emotions and those of others—making it a key factor in personal and professional success.
+💡Fact: According to Psychology Today, emotional intelligence involves the ability to recognize, understand, and manage both your own emotions and those of others making it a key factor in personal and professional success.

 1️⃣ You Pause Before Reacting

 You don’t lash out impulsively.
 You breathe.
 Process.
 Then speak.
+This is EQ in action, especially in high-stress moments.

 2️⃣ You Can Name Your Emotions

-Not just “I feel bad” — but:
+Not just “I feel bad” but:

-• “I’m feeling overwhelmed because I didn’t set boundaries.”
+- “I’m feeling overwhelmed because I didn’t set boundaries.”

-• “I’m anxious because I want to impress them.”
+- “I’m anxious because I want to impress them.”

 Naming creates clarity.
 Clarity reduces chaos.